1839 Massachusetts gubernatorial election

+The 1839 Massachusetts gubernatorial election was held on November 11.
+Whig incumbent Edward Everett ran for a fifth term in office.
+In his thirteenth consecutive campaign for governor, Democratic judge Marcus Morton narrowly defeated Everett with a majority of just one vote.

-The 1839 Massachusetts gubernatorial election was a tightly contested race won by Marcus Morton.
-Under Massachusetts law at the time, a majority of the votes cast was required to win, and Morton received exactly half the votes cast.
+Under Massachusetts law at the time, a majority of the votes cast was required to win, and Morton received exactly one more than half the votes cast.
 Despite the presence of some irregularities, incumbent Whig governor Edward Everett refused to contest the results once a legislative committee dominated by his party accepted a report giving Morton 51,034 votes out of 102,066 cast.

 Background

-In the 19th century Massachusetts held annual elections for its statewide elective offices.
-From 1825 to 1838 a succession of National Republican and then Whig politicians won the governor's seat, at first by wide margins, and only later in the 1830s by narrower margins.
+In the 19th century Massachusetts held annual elections for its statewide elected offices.
+A majority of the popular vote was required to win the election; if no candidate received a majority, the legislature would determine the winner.
+From 1825 to 1838, a succession of conservative National Republican and Whig governors were elected, at first by wide margins, and only later in the 1830s by narrower margins.
 The principal opponent of the Whigs was Democratic candidate Marcus Morton, who ran for governor each year from 1828 to 1843.

-Abolitionism became a significant political force in the mid-1830s in Massachusetts, even though both Whig and Democratic politicians sought to avoid the issue in pursuit of other political objectives.
-Abolitionist activists attempted to force attention on the issue, demanding that candidates for office answer questionnaires on the subject.
-Marcus Morton was known to be personally opposed to slavery, but he did not often let the matter affect his politics, and expressed concern over abolitionist tactics.
-His Whig opponent since 1835 was Edward Everett, who once gave a speech expressing sympathy for the property rights of slaveholders and was not seen as sympathetic to the abolitionist cause.
-In the elections of 1837 and 1838 abolitionist support increased Morton's vote counts, but he was never able to achieve the majority of votes needed to win election in the state.
+Abolitionism became a significant political force in Massachusetts in the mid-1830s.
+Although both Whig and Democratic politicians sought to avoid the issue in pursuit of other political objectives, activists forced attention on the issue, demanding that candidates for office answer questionnaires on the subject.
+Morton was known to be personally opposed to slavery, but he did not often let the matter affect his politics and expressed concern over abolitionist tactics.
+Governor Edward Everett, who once gave a speech expressing sympathy for the property rights of slaveholders and defended the plantation economy on which Massachusetts textile mills relied, was not seen as sympathetic to the abolitionist cause.
+In the elections of 1837 and 1838, abolitionist support increased Morton's vote counts, but he was never able to achieve the majority of votes needed to win election in the state.